Remote Islands and Antarctica in 2024

 record

-Record highest daily minimum temperature
+Record highest year mean maximum temperature

 New record